A buildout recipe to install and configure OpenERP

 [buildout] openerp-downloads-directory = /home/user/.buildout/openerp-downloads

-Use this mode if you plan to run Gunicorn behind a reverse proxy:
+For OpenERP 6.1, a special value of the gunicorn option is to be used if you plan to run Gunicorn behind a reverse proxy:

 gunicorn = proxied

 This behaviour has been kept for OpenERP >= 7 to keep backwards compatibility, but the option is now superseded by the general proxy_mode option of the server.
 In the buildout context, that’d be:

 options.proxy_mode = True

 Gunicorn-specific options are to be specified with the gunicorn. prefix and will end up in the the Gunicorn python configuration file etc/gunicorn_<part_name>.conf.py, such as:

 If you don’t specify gunicorn.bind, then a value is constructed from the relevant options for the OpenERP script (currently options.xmlrpc_port and options.xmlrpc_interface).